Opening Statement

 That is the argument.

 This position should be understood as a fallibilist, materialist approach grounded in Constraint-First Material Ontology (CFMO).
-CFMO does not assume materialism as dogma; it treats ontological commitment as something that must be justified through constraint, prediction, and discriminating consequences.
+CFMO does not assume materialism as dogma.
+It treats ontological commitment as something that must be earned through constraint, prediction, and discriminating consequences, and revised when those conditions no longer hold.

 I do not claim that disagreement with this position is impossible or immoral.
-Reasonable people may evaluate the evidence differently.
+Reasonable people may evaluate the evidence differently, or place weight on different domains of risk and relevance.

-However, I would suggest that arguments grounded primarily in identity declaration rather than material social analysis tend to align more closely with liberal theoretical traditions than with classical socialist ones.
+Arguments grounded primarily in identity declaration rather than material social analysis therefore tend to align more closely with liberal theoretical traditions than with classical socialist ones.
+That is not a rhetorical point; it follows from the difference in what each framework takes to be explanatorily fundamental.

-But it does mean that if someone believes identity declaration is the test of socialist legitimacy, they may want to check which theoretical tradition their own socialist card was issued from.
+But it does mean that if someone believes identity declaration is the test of socialist legitimacy, they may want to check which theoretical tradition their own socialist card was issued from, as what is being asserted is no longer socialism in the materialist sense.

 Thank you.